 - As part of the drive to raise standards the progress of groups of pupils is measured of which SEND is one designated group. - The SENDCO monitors the progress of all SEND pupils each term, based on any assessments they have done during assessment week.
 These may be class based or specific assessments linked to any interventions they may have been involved in.
 This information is used to monitor the progress of the children but also the effectiveness of interventions. - Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally in our Pupil Progress meetings each term.
+The SENDCO is always updated at these meetings about the progress of individual children on the SEN register. - A summative assessment tool forms part of The School Readiness Passport used in Early Years.
+This is a 6 monthly assessment, based on developmental milestones which will support practitioners to make accurate judgements about whether the child is on track to school readiness.
+If we record a child as not being on track we would then put actions

-The SENDCO is always updated at these meetings about the progress of individual children on the SEN register. - The EYFS profile provides parents, practitioners and teachers with a well-rounded picture of a child's knowledge, understanding and abilities.
-A profile is completed for children in the final term of the year in which they turn five.
-This is particularly helpful for children with SEN and is used to inform plans for future learning and identify any additional needs for support.
-The Early Years Inclusion Toolkit will also be used as evidence of progress. - If your child is in Year 1 and above, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-The levels are called 'P levels' - An assessment tool called 'Target Tracker' is used for all children in school.
-The class teachers and SENDCO liaise each term to monitor the children with SEN and the progress they have made on the Target Tracker system. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+- and interventions into place to support them.
+This will be recorded on the passport and can be used as future evidence towards requesting further support from professionals. - We also use Tapestry in Early Years.
+This is a secure online learning journal helping staff and families celebrate their children's learning and development.
+Tapestry builds a record of a child's experiences, development and learning journey through Early Years.
+Tapestry enables us to keep track of children and identify if they are not on track to meet the Early Learning Goals.
+It is also a very useful communication tool to liaise with parents and carers if necessary. - A similar program, Seesaw is used in Key Stage One and Key Stage Two. - Whole school teacher assessment of pupil achievement is captured on termly 'good progress sheets' with more detailed commentary on progress outlined in 'implication sheets'.
+The class teachers and SENDCO liaise each term to monitor the children with SEND and the progress they have made. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally. - Children with pupil passport or SEN support plan will have their plan reviewed every term and the plan for the next term made.
-Parents will be involved in this process.

-- The progress of children with an EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education.
+Parents will be involved in this process. - The progress of children with an EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education.
 Short term targets set by school will also be reviewed termly. - The SENDCo will check that your child is making good progress within any individual work and in any group that they take part in.
-To measure smaller steps of progress for some individuals in different curriculum areas, a range of different assessment tools are used.
-Currently for Numeracy, the Sandwell Early Numeracy Assessment tool is used to measure small steps of progress in different areas of numeracy.
-In Literacy the SEN teacher may use programs such as 'Action Words' which is a multi-sensory approach to reading and spelling High Frequency Words.
-Read Write Inc. (a program to support reading and spelling) is also used from Year 2 to Year 6.
-This is assessed each term to measure the progress the children are making. - Group Interventions are recorded and monitored termly by the SENDCO in school.
+To measure smaller steps of progress for some individuals in different curriculum areas, a range of different assessment tools are used. - Group Interventions are recorded and monitored termly by the SENDCO in school.
 The member of staff running a particular intervention will provide the SENDCO with details of each intervention group and the progress they are making.
 This allows the group to be closely monitored and decisions can be made to plan for future interventions.
 This is part of an 'Assess- Plan- Do Review 'cycle which is an integral part of the provision of SEN support in school.